TejinderS1130/TejinderS1130/README.md

 ## 🚨 Summary

-SOC-focused cybersecurity practitioner with hands-on experience in **detection engineering, threat hunting, and incident response** across both **on-prem and cloud environments**.
+SOC-focused cybersecurity analyst with hands-on experience detecting and investigating real-world attacks using SIEM and endpoint telemetry.

-Experienced in:

-- Detecting, triaging, and investigating real-world attack scenarios
-- Correlating multi-source logs (endpoint, network, cloud)
-- Building and tuning SOC detection and monitoring workflows
+Skilled in identifying authentication-based attacks, correlating multi-source logs, and performing incident analysis across Linux, Windows, and network environments.

+Focused on detection engineering, threat hunting, and incident investigation, with work aligned to MITRE ATT&CK and real-world SOC workflows.

 ---